 The Arts integrates the areas of dance, drama, media, music and the visual arts.
 Students learn to develop concepts, conventions, skills and techniques in each of these areas.

 Music is an integral part of our program, which includes singing, creative movement, use of percussion instruments and listening for appreciation.
-The music program for Years Reception to Year 2 is based on the Kodaly Developmental Music Program and Orff Methodologies.
+The music program for Years Reception to Year 2 is based on the Dalcroze Developmental Music Program with integration of Kodaly and Orff Methodologies.
 Experiencing a variety of song material and percussion instruments develops elements such as beat, rhythm and pitch.
 It is important for the children to be able to listen carefully, which develops their aural skills, as well as singing ability.
 Individual instrument tuition is also provided by Pulteney’s Music Department.

 Kurrajong students visit the librarian in the Resource Centre to borrow books and participate in resource based learning related to their current inquiry unit.
 The curriculum focusses upon library procedures, the enjoyment of reading a wide variety of literature, author studies and research skills that allow them to access information from the Library, which is pertinent to classroom themes and topics.
 The Information Communication Technology program is designed to give children the opportunity to experiment and experience technology and interactive multi-media.
 It allows children to access the school’s extensive network and up to date computers and I-pads.
 Information Communication Technology aims to develop computer literacy, awareness and confidence.
 Students learn to use software independently, edit, save, format and publish work.